saraemarade-cell/MTS/README.md

 #You are Claude Code.
-Build a modern, responsive landing page for **Diventa Ingegnere di Pista nel Motorsport Moto
+Build a modern, responsive landing page for **Diventa Ingegnere di Pista nel Motorsport Auto

 **.